machuu/writing-app/README.md

 - Object
 - etc.

+Cards are organized into a Deck.

 **Association**

 A Scene can reference one or more Cards, and the Card will contain a list of all Scenes it is referenced in.

+**Project**

+A Project is a Story.
+The Project consists of:

+- a group of Scenes, and how they are organized
+- one or more Decks of Cards
+- Editor Configuration

 ## Layout

 Basic Layout consists of:

+- Site Navbar
 - Text Editor
 - Scene Navigator
 - Card Navigator